 Large Scale StructuresRelativistic cosmological large scale structures at one-loop

 Here, we calculate the one-loop bispectrum including leading relativistic corrections due to the dynamics of the perturbations.
 Naively, it is expected that the relativistic corrections are negligible both on large scales because the universe is in the linear regime and on small scales because Newtonian equations holds.
 However, the bispectrum couples scales and in the squeezed limit, we find that the 1-loop relativistic corrections are of the same order of magnitude than the Newtonian results.
 It is also of the same order of magnitude than the signal that would be induced by primordial non-Gaussianities of the local type.
+Some codes that we used are given "as if" to the community here.

 Quantum field theory in curved spacetime: Schwinger effect in de SitterSemiclassical estimate of fermionic pair creation in 3+1D de Sitter spacetime: